veprbl/mysqlpp/README.txt

 ~~~~~~~~~~~~~~~~~~~~
     MySQL++ uses Bakefile (http://bakefile.org/) to generate
     platform-specific project files and makefiles from a single set
     of input files.
-We currently support these platforms:
+We currently support these build systems:

     autoconf:
-        For Unixy platforms, including Linux, Mac OS X, and Cygwin.
-See
+        For Unixy platforms, including Linux, Mac OS X, and Cygwin,
+        in addition to the "real" Unices.
+See README-Unix.txt for
-        README-Unix.txt for details.
-Supplementary details for Cygwin
+        details.
+Supplementary platform-specific details are in
-        are in README-Cygwin.txt, and for OS X in README-Mac-OS-X.txt.
+        README-Cygwin.txt, README-Linux.txt, and README-Mac-OS-X.txt.

     MinGW:
         We ship Makefile.mingw for MinGW.
 It currently only builds the